sandesh2526/meme-generator-using-react/README.md

 The application produces a random image fetched from a API and applies the tag lines given by user at the top and bottom.

-We can see this from following sample image:
+We can see this from following:

 ![Meme_Generator_Application](./images/MemeGenerator.jpg)